Clan MacCulloch: McCulloch of Myreton (Galloway)

 The chief of the Clan McCulloch of Myreton was raised to the rank of Baronet in 1634.
 However this title ended when Sir Godfrey McCulloch was executed in Edinburgh in 1697 for the murder of William Gordon seven years earlier.
 This may have been as a result of a fight over some cattle.
 Sir Godfrey's crime was the beginning of a time of severe misfortune for the Myreton line.
 [In Sir Walter Scott's version of the tale, Sir Godfrey is rescued from execution by a faerie whom Sir Godfey had previously befriended].
 The chief's son Captain John McCulloch left a flourishing career in the Grenadier Guards in 1691: probably returning from the continent to support a family cast into penury after flight from justice of the laird.
-The next chief, Sir Gilbert McCulloch was killed on military service in Flanders in 1704.
-The representation of the family then passed to the McCullochs of Ardwall, which name was eventually assumed by the descendants of Andrew Jameson, Lord Ardwall.
+It is commonly stated that Sir Godfrey McCulloch of Myretoun was the last McCulloch Chief.
+However, iIn 1814, the Court of Lord Lyon granted a Coat of Arms to John McCulloch of Barholm as the direct lineal descendant and representative of McCulloch of Muile a younger branch of the ancient families of McCulloch of Myretoun and Cardoness, indicating Sir Godfrey McCulloch's line was extinguished, and granting McCulloch "Supporters" in his Coat of Arms.
+By granting "Supporters," the Court was recognizing John McCulloch of Barholm as Chief as a direct lineal descendant and representative of McCulloch of Mule.
+John McCulloch of Barholm died in 1851, the last of his line.
+In 1892, Andrew James Jameson assumed the name "McCulloch" and inherited the title "Lord Ardwall" from his mother's side of the family.
+Sir Andrew Jameson McCulloch was the thirteenth and final Lord Ardwall.